top of page

 with your curious minded body

-The Curious Minded Body, is an integrative & empowering mind–body psychotherapy space
+The Curious Minded Body, is an integrative and empowering mind–body psychotherapy space.

 This practice grew from my core belief that healing unfolds when we feel safe enough to become curious about what lives within us.
 When curiosity replaces judgement, space opens for deeper understanding and self-compassion.
 In that safe space, difficult emotions, inner thoughts, psychic wounds and nervous system dysregulation are explored with effective care.